-Researchers believe that the gut bacteria may have a role in the digestive symptoms.
-They have discovered that people with Parkinson’s disease have an altered composition of gut bacteria.
+Researchers believe that gut bacteria may have a role in digestive symptoms.
+They have discovered that people with this disease have an altered composition of gut bacteria.
 Not only that, but the balance of the gut bacteria is associated with the severity of the disease.
 And there is a high prevalence of small intestinal bacterial overgrowth in Parkinson’s disease.

 Could it be that Parkinson’s disease is a result of the effect of pathogenic bacteria on the gut nervous system?
 This is one theory that is gaining support.
 Since we know that the gut microbiota can influence the gut-brain axis.
 It may be possible to manipulate the bacterial population with probiotics or prebiotics.
 Indeed, there are reports that this has a favourable response.
-Might we at last have a way to prevent or even reverse Parkinson’s disease.
+Might we, at last, have a way to prevent or even reverse this disease.